poline3939/poline3939.github.io/_pages/terms.md

 <br>

 * Technical Program Committee
+  - The International Joint Conference on Artificial Intelligence (IJCAI) 2023;
   - 2022 International Conference on Applied Mathematics and Digital Simulation (AMDS 2022).

 <br>

 * Reviewer
   - The International Conference on Learning Representations (ICLR);
-  - IEEE Transaction of Signal Processing (TSP);
+  - IEEE Transactions of Signal Processing (TSP);
-  - IEEE Signal Processing Letter;
+  - IEEE Signal Processing Letter (SPL);
+  - IEEE Transactions on Human-Machine Systems (THMS);
   - The International Joint Conference on Artificial Intelligence (IJCAI);
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;